gradle/gradle/design-docs/testing-user-build-logic.md

 ## Integration testing

 Code under test is executed in a test fixture that simulates the build environment.

+Examples:

+* Creating a dependency injected instance of either a core or custom type, with the ability to inject test doubles

 ## Functional testing